Does your bearded dragon run at the sight of you?

 - Give it time

-If stress or aggression is a major problem with your bearded dragon we’ve written a detailed guide on tactics we recommend to calm your pet lizard.
+If stress or aggression is a significant problem with your bearded dragon, we’ve written a detailed guide on tactics we recommend to calm your pet lizard.

 Reads the quick steps for checking the comfort of the beardy and bonding: